-Wigeon, teal, Brent geese and redshank are among some of the species you can expect to see with the unmistakable sight of the marsh harrier ghosting over reedbeds almost guaranteed – the clamour of wading birds taking flight often a first clue to their haunting presence.
+Wigeon, teal, Brent geese, redshank and black-tailed godwit are among some of the species you can expect to see with the unmistakable sight of the marsh harrier ghosting over reedbeds almost guaranteed – the clamour of wading birds taking flight often a first clue to their haunting presence.

 The reserve’s richness is perhaps even more remarkable given that the site started out as a blank canvas in 1990.
 Intended to mitigate the loss of the internationally important Fagbury Mudflats with the expansion of the Port of Felixstowe, a mix of wetland features were sculpted out of the former farmland in what became a major civil engineering project.